cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 # The Core Scoring Engine: Calculating a Post's "Influence Score"

-Every post about a Kaito project is fed through the Master Algorithm to generate a raw "Influence Score," let's call it s_i.
+Every post about a Kaito project is fed through the Master Algorithm to generate a raw **Influence Score**, let's call it ($s_i$).
 The dense formula provided in the analysis can be broken down into four understandable parts:

 $${\small s_i = \text{(Engagement Power)} \times \text{(Content Quality)} \times \text{(Time Decay)} \times \text{(Anti-Farm Multiplier)}}$$

 Let's look at each component:

-- Engagement Power: This is the most important factor.
+- **Engagement Power**: This is the most important factor.
 For every engagement (like, reply, etc.), the algorithm multiplies the **type of interaction** (e.g., a reply is worth more than a like) by the **reputation of the user who engaged**.
-A reply from a top-tier "Inner Circle" account generates a massive score.
+A reply from a top-tier **Inner Circle** account generates a massive score.

 $$
 e∑wtype(e)⋅rep(ue)
 $$

-- Content Quality: This is the score from Kaito's AI/LLM.
+- **Content Quality**: This is the score from Kaito's AI/LLM.
 It analyzes the post for originality, depth, and relevance.
-A well-researched thread gets a high "insight" score, while a generic "LFG" tweet gets a score near zero.
+A well-researched thread gets a high **insight** score, while a generic **LFG** tweet gets a score near zero.

 $$
 (1+insighti)
 $$

-- Time Decay: An exponential decay function.
+- **Time Decay**: An exponential decay function.
 The score of a post rapidly decreases over time.
 Engagement within the first hour is critical; after a few hours, the post is worth a fraction of its initial potential.

 $$
 exp(−τti)
 $$

-- Anti-Farm Multiplier: A penalty factor.
+- **Anti-Farm Multiplier**: A penalty factor.
 If the algorithm detects behavior associated with farming circles or AI-generated spam, it assigns a high "farm probability," drastically reducing the post's final score.

 $$
 (1−farmProbi)γ